fusion809/fusion809.github.io/README.md

 # fusion809.github.io
 This is a website I've created using Franklin.
-It is based on the Franklin website template, so not all of the code in this is my own.
+It is based on a [Franklin website template](https://github.com/tlienart/FranklinTemplates.jl), so not all of the code in this is my own.

 I used to have a Jekyll-powered website, but Franklin has the advantages: